Part 1: Reporting per user

 This board will give you a big picture of all the projects and help you stay on the top of everything.

-In order to connect the high-level and low-level boards, you can a a Text column to the low-level board, and in each cell you can add a project name.
+In order to connect the high-level and low-level boards, you can add a Text column to the low-level board, and in each cell you can add a project name.
 Using Search Everything bar in the top of the screen you can see all the related to the project pulses in one view, even if they are in different boards:

 To keep your monday.com account the same visual it’s important to keep it neat and not overload the boards.
 That’s why don’t forget to archive completed pulses & boards during the project or move them to a separate group of pulses.